Interpretable Neural Networks with Frank-Wolfe: Sparse Relevance Maps and Relevance Orderings: Introduction

 In this work, we examine the effectiveness of using FW (and variants thereof) for solving rate-constrained problems of the form \eqref{eq:informal_rc} with the goal of obtaining interpretable neural networks.

-\paragraph{Related Work} A formal definition of the relevance of individual input features towards a prediction was proposed by \textcite{waeldchen2021jair} for classifiers on discrete domains and for classifiers on continuous domains by \textcite{macdonald2019rde}.
+\paragraph{Related Work} A formal definition of the relevance of individual input features towards a prediction was proposed by \textcite{waeldchen2021jair} for classifiers on discrete domains and by \textcite{macdonald2019rde} for classifiers on continuous domains.
 It was shown that it is generally a hard computational problem to determine small sets of relevant features in the discrete setting \autocite{waeldchen2021jair} and that this hardness carries over to the continuous setting (more specifically to neural networks) \autocite{macdonald2020rde}.
 We consider a problem-relaxation and heuristic solution strategy, named \emph{Rate-Distortion Explanations} (RDE), introduced by \textcite{macdonald2019rde}.
 This results in the Lagrangian formulation \eqref{eq:informal_lagrange} and is described in more detail in Section~\ref{sec:rde}.

 Similarly, \textcite{fong2017interpretable} consider different types of perturbations of the non-relevant features.
 This also results in an optimization problem in the spirit of \eqref{eq:informal_lagrange} that could be restated as a constrained problem.
 However, for brevity, we restrict our analysis of the efficacy of FW algorithms to the setting of RDE.
+Other explanation methods that are not based on optimization are discussed in Section~\ref{sec:xai}.

 It is worth mentioning, that the objective function in \eqref{eq:informal_rc} will be non-convex.
 Although the Frank-Wolfe algorithm was originally intended for convex problems, it has also been studied and applied as a local method for problems with non-convex objectives over convex regions \autocite{lacostejulien2016convergence,reddi2016stochastic}.
 In particular, FW has recently received attention also in the context of neural networks, e.g., by \textcite{pokutta2020deepfw,berrada2021deepfw}.